-Eastglen Inn is conveniently located 3 blocks from Northlands Park, Northlands Agricom and Rexall Place.
+Eastglen Inn is conveniently located 3 blocks from Northlands Park, Northlands Agricom.
 Eastglen Inn also offers easy accessibility to most of Edmonton's major arteries, such as the Yellowhead Trail and Wayne Gretzky Drive.
 The LRT is also easily accessed from the property, providing quick access to Edmonton's downtown core, Commonwealth Stadium, the campus of the University of Alberta and the University of Alberta Hospital.

 The Eastglen Inn is a perfect location to explore the many attractions of Edmonton.
 What follows is a selection of popular Edmonton and area attractions.
 Give us a call today for more information.

 Learn about Alberta's political life at the Alberta Legislature, situated near the heart of Edmonton.
 Visitors are invited to have a picnic on the Legislature Grounds and take a free tour of the Legislature Building beginning at the Interpretive Center.
 Delve into the political processes that impact our lives through displays and artifacts illuminating Alberta's history and parliamentary traditions.